discordjs/guide/guide/sequelize/currency.md

 message.channel.send(`You've bought: ${item.name}.`);
 ```

-For users to search for an item without caring about the case, we use the `$iLike` modifier when looking for the name.
+For users to search for an item without caring about the letter casing, we use the `$iLike` modifier when looking for the name.
 Keep in mind that this may be slow if you have millions of items, so please don't put a million items in your shop.

 ### [theta] Display the shop